 Is Harvard MBA Worth it?

-The NPV turns positive within 4 years, and the degree's prestige unlocks doors to top firms like McKinsey, Google, and Goldman Sachs.
+The NPV turns positive within Year 3 under the Average case and early Year 4 under the Highest Paid case, and the degree's prestige unlocks doors to top firms like McKinsey, Google, and Goldman Sachs.
 However, if your pre-MBA salary is low or you're debt-averse, consider scholarships or peer schools.

 For high-achievers in consulting or finance, the payoff is clear.